serenity-bdd/serenity-journey-demo/README.md

 7. Run ```mvn clean verify``` and view the report in ```target/site/serenity```

+8. Refactor as appropriate

-### Exercise 2 - New todos should be marked as Active
+### Exercise 3 - New todos should be marked as Active

 1. Open the `add_new_todos.feature` and work on the `New todos should be marked as Active` scenario